Blog Posts in December 2014

 One of my readers is struggling with the aftermath of marketing gimmicks:

-We will be implementing a new network soon, and we're discussing P-routers versus regular routers versus switches.
+We will implement a new network soon, and we're discussing P-routers versus regular routers versus switches.
 I'm looking for arguments to go one way or the other.